 United States Constitution

 Also omitted is the convention's decision to have only nine states required to put the document into effect - something that violated Article XIII of the Articles of Confederation, which said that "nor shall any alteration at any time hereafter be made" to the Articles of Confederation, "unless such alteration be agreed to in a Congress of the United States, and be afterwards confirmed by the legislatures of every State." (emphasis added) The unanimity required here was impossible, because Rhode Island had refused even to send delegates to the convention; and a strict adherence to this rule would have thus meant that no Constitution could have been put into effect - thus allowing the Union to fracture completely, under the pressure of debts and armed rebellions like that of Mr. Shays.
 Like the slavery issue, this issue does not have much relevance to modern audiences; but was of vital importance at the time.
-Madison later justified breaking the laws of the Articles by quoting from the Declaration of Independence, which said that the people could "abolish or alter their governments as to them shall seem most likely to effect their safety and happiness" - something which would not have been possible under a strict adherence to the Articles.
+Madison later justified breaking the laws of the Articles by quoting - or rather, paraphrasing - from the Declaration of Independence, which said that the people could "abolish or alter their governments as to them shall seem most likely to effect their safety and happiness" - something which would not have been possible under a strict adherence to the Articles.
 Thus did John Locke's doctrine of a "right of revolution" find its way into the Constitution.
 (His justification of this second revolution - namely, the Constitution - can be found in Federalist No. 40, which includes the paraphrase that I have offered here.

 John Trumbull's Declaration of Independence